 Remember Newton’s third law?
 The one about action and reaction?
 Little did he know about video games.

-One of the most curious things video games have is that despite our sincerest efforts to make them realistic, they will stay video games.
+One of the most curious things video games have is that despite our sincerest efforts to make them realistic, they will stay in video games.

 In video games, reactions do not necessarily follow an action.
 Video games give us this huge opportunity to hijack Newton’s third rule.